Notes on the Geography of Malaysia: Kuching Suburbs

 Globalization on the march.

-Ooh!
-My favorite brand: the French, they are so civilized.
+Ooh! my favorite brand.
+The French, they are so civilized.

 That's about USD 80 a pop.

-Better suited to one traveler's budget and proof of the adaptability of the Malay language.
+Proof of the adaptability of the Malay language.

 Local HQ for Yum Brands.